DragonBuild/dragon/docs/source/index.rst

 "dragon" is a build system primarily targeting jailbroken iOS devices, capable of building tweaks, preferences, frameworks, apps, and anything else related to them.

-it's designed to be simple, both in installation and usage, and to be hackable and configurable at every step of the way.
+It's designed to be simple, both in installation and usage, and to be hackable and configurable at every step of the way.

 Benifits over "theos"
 ---------------------------------

-**Note:** `dragon is currently maintained by a single developer. while thorough testing is done, and dragon can run perfectly fine without theos, it's reccomended that you keep theos installed if you've already installed it.
-Theos has the advantage of long-term stability, being maintained by a team of developers for the past decade.`
+**Note:** `dragon is currently maintained by a single developer. while thorough testing is done, and dragon can run perfectly fine without Theos, it's reccomended that you keep Theos installed if you've already installed it.
+Theos has the advantage of long-term stability, as it has been maintained by a team of developers for more than a decade.`

 Speed